alibaba/Elastic-Federated-Learning-Solution/docs/English/Cloud_native_Deployment.md

 ### Attention

 It is unsafe to expose public IP in cloud environment and may be attacked by hackers.
-It is recommended to set access control for flink web.
+It is recommended to set access control for it.

 ### quick_start